pgomez-r/inception/guide/10_DOCKER_WORDPRESS.md

     php${PHP_VERSION}-redis wget unzip mysql-client && rm -rf /var/cache/apk/*
 ```

-Then, we are going to make sure our container counts with the package WP-CLI, as we will need to use it in run-time
+Next, we are going to make sure our container counts with the package `WP-CLI` (WordPress Command Line Interface), which is a tool that lets us manage WordPress without using a browser, and we will need to use it in run-time to setup or website

 ```
 RUN wget https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar && \